 The largest of the Amami Islands, Amami Oshima is a good starting point for Amami beginners.
-Awaiting a UNESCO World Heritage listing together with parts of Tokunoshima and Okinawa later this year, it’s a treasure trove of easily accessible natural and rural encounters.
+Added to the UNESCO World Heritage listing together with parts of Tokunoshima and Okinawa in 2021, it’s a treasure trove of easily accessible natural and rural encounters.

 Chow down on keihan

 For a taste of the island’s traditional celebratory meal of chicken on rice, head to Kyodo Ryori Keihan Hisakura.

 Amami serves homemade gelato with local flavors such as Amami kokuto sugar, Japanese plum and more.
 Soleil Farm & Healthy Island Café offers goat milk soft-serve and tankan (a local citrus fruit) smoothies.